 - Biting objects

 - Itching at the site of the bite

-Remember that temperament changes can be subtle.
-A cat that has been aloof and independent may suddenly jump into your lap and want to be petted.
-A cat that has previously been loving may growl and run away from the owner she has been so affectionate to in the past.
+Remember, temperament changes can be subtle.
+An aloof and independent cat may suddenly jump into your lap and want to be pet.
+A cat that has previously been loving may growl and run away from her owner.

 The second stage of rabies is called the Furious phase.
 This stage usually begins on the second or third day.
-It is during this stage that the cat will behave in an increasingly erratic way.
-For example it may begin to eat inedible objects like stones or sticks.
-Other behaviors that may be seen in this stage of rabies are:
+It is during this stage the cat will display increasingly erratic behavior.
+For example, it may begin to eat inedible objects like stones or sticks.
+Other behaviors you might see in this stage of rabies include: